tinnguyenhuuletrong/tiny-moleculer-py/README.md

   "result": 1099
 }

+>
+call math.random {}
+[2025-06-25 10:49:59,219] DEBUG  broker   - -> tinnhlt-macbook-pro.local-58153.math.random req_id=6ed5fd49-72e5-49e1-bd97-2a26ec6caf91
+[2025-06-25 10:49:59,223] DEBUG  broker   - <- req_id=6ed5fd49-72e5-49e1-bd97-2a26ec6caf91
+{
+  "receiptId": 650105604722,
+  "_note": "ev_random_number will broadcast later with receiptId" }

+>
+[2025-06-25 10:50:00,229] INFO   app      - on ev_random_number {'receiptId': 650105604722, 'value': 0.9705537015886184}

 ```

 ## Project Status

+This project is in early development, but now supports:

+- Creating a broker, registering services with actions, and remote action calling
+- Event handling and event handler registration via the `@event` decorator (including cross-language events with Moleculer.js)

-This project is in early development.
-The core functionality for creating a broker, registering services with actions, and remote action calling is in place.
-Event handling, robust remote action calling, and other advanced features are planned but not yet implemented.
+Robust remote action calling and other advanced features are planned but not yet implemented.
 See the feature list above for details.

 ## Limitations & Non-Goals